akkadotnet/Akka.Persistence.EventStore/README.md

 ## Breaking Changes in 1.5

+1. The `Akka.Persistence.EventStore.Query` package has been removed and the read journal has been moved into `Akka.Persistence.EventStore`.
-1. The legacy adapter has been removed.
+2. The legacy adapter has been removed.
-2. The default adapter will now use the serializer used by akka.
+3. The default adapter will now use the serializer used by akka.
-3. The query plugin has been changed to use eventstore projections that needs to be created.
+4. The read journal has been changed to use eventstore projections that needs to be created.

 ## Breaking Changes in 1.4